heshanh/test-isp-weather-app/README.md

 - Did not have enough time to implement a full test coverage
 - Execption tests not correctly implemented.
 The test for when an invalid city is entered is not passing.

+- List of cities for the drop down are hardcoded, with enough time this should be moved to an API call and cached on the frontend